smart-data-models/dataModel.EnergyCIM/README.md

 - [ConnectivityNode](https://github.com/smart-data-models/dataModel.EnergyCIM/blob/master/ConnectivityNode/README.md).
 Adapted from CIM data models.
 Connectivity nodes are points where terminals of AC conducting equipment are connected together with zero impedance.

 - [ConnectivityNodeContainer](https://github.com/smart-data-models/dataModel.EnergyCIM/blob/master/ConnectivityNodeContainer/README.md).
 Adapted from CIM data models.
 A base class for all objects that may contain connectivity nodes or topological nodes.

-- [Control](https://github.com/smart-data-models/dataModel.EnergyCIM/blob/master/Control/README.md).
-Adapted from CIM data models.
-Control is used for supervisory/device control.
-It represents control outputs that are used to change the state in a process, e.g. close or open breaker, a set point value or a raise lower command.

 - [ControlArea](https://github.com/smart-data-models/dataModel.EnergyCIM/blob/master/ControlArea/README.md).
 Adapted from CIM data models.
 A control areais a grouping of generating units and/or loads and a cutset of tie lines (as terminals) which may be used for a variety of purposes including automatic generation control, powerflow solution area interchange control specification, and input to load forecasting.
 Note that any number of overlapping control area specifications can be superimposed on the physical model.